Fitness

 How Therabody Helps You Prepare and Repair

-Go to any pickleball tournament – amateur or pro – and you'll see someone off on the side using a Therabody massage gun.
+Go to any pickleball tournament, amateur or pro, and you'll see someone off on the side using a Therabody massage gun.

 The percussive massage they provide helps to stimulate cells and increase blood flow to targeted areas.
-Because of this, they are the perfect aid in warming up before a match or recovering after one.
+Because of this, they are the perfect aid for warming up before a match or recovering after one.

 The different speeds and head attachments allow you to treat specific pain points, loosen up tight areas, reduce inflammation, and decrease muscle tension.